Online Exams Advice

 - For online exams that require typing long essay-style answers, use MS Word to type your responses into the provided Answer Booklet.
 Do not type long essay answers directly into Blackboard.
 You will upload the MS Word Answer Booklet to Blackboard at the end of your online exam.

 - For online exams that require handwriting answers, such as writing formulas and equations or drawing diagrams, you will need to take photographs of your answers.
 You will copy the photographs into an MS Word Answer Booklet provided for the exam.
 The Answer Booklet should clearly indicate where to paste your uploaded photograph answer for each question.
 You will upload the MS Word Answer Booklet to Blackboard at the end of your online exam.
-Ensure that all your photographs are in focus, taken in good lighting, and fully capture your work.
+Ensure that all your photographs are in focus, well-lit, and fully capture your work.

 - For online exams where you are writing and submitting computer code, you will need to zip the files before you upload them to Blackboard at the end of your online exam.
 You can find the list of supported file types by clicking on this link.